hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/README.md

 - 'back to all' button on filtered Album / Review views
 - Add back button to Add / Edit Review
 - Make entire Review card clickable?
+- Linked reviews in Album detail confusing - whole element should link to review
 - Filter reviews by user when username is clicked
 - Filter reviews by current user when 'Hello, currentUser' nav link is clicked
 - Update/reformat about page.
 - Fix `file.mimetype` check in `imageController.js` which is causing errors
 - change genres in album index - set max number to show in `<ul>`
 - When enter pressed on add field buttons, new field should be added to form
+- Footer 'bounces' on mobile when browser bar shows/hides - can this be improved?

 ## Housekeeping:
 - Ensure robust and clear error handling